ethereum/EIPs/EIPS/eip-ENS_TokenID.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the EIP.-->

-TL;DR: This EIP makes ERC721 Non-Fungible Tokens addressable by the Ethereum Name Service by adding a new resolver profile, `uint256 tokenID()`.
+_TL;DR_: This EIP makes ERC721 Non-Fungible Tokens addressable by the Ethereum Name Service by adding a new resolver profile, `uint256 tokenID()`.

 For fungible tokens, like ERC20, resolving an ENS name to a token contract address alone makes sense, because each token is indistinguishable from another.
 For non-fungible tokens, pointing to the contract address alone is not enough, as different tokens might have different values, rights, rewards etc. This EIP proposes a new ENS resolver for ERC721's tokenID field.
 This allows the Ethereum Name Service to address _a single non-fungible token_ within an ERC721 token contract of many unique tokens.